on August 31st, 2021 (JST) current information.

 Currency and Exchange Rate

 The unit of currency is the Euro (abbreviated as €, EURO, or EUR), which is divided into cents.
-They are read in German as Euro and cent. €1 is 100 Cent, approx. JPY121 (as of January 2020).
+They are read in German as Euro and cent. €1 is 100 Cent, approx. JPY129 (as of August 27, 2021).

 In Germany, a value-added tax called “Mehrwertsteuer” (abbreviated MwSt.) of 19% is applied to almost all products.
 It is 7% for books and foods.
-Travelers can get this tax refunded if they do the paperwork (up to 14.5%).
+Visitors who meet the predesignated requirements can complete paperwork to receive a refund of the value-added tax (up to 14.5%).
 Incidentally, it is the tax paid when shopping that is refunded.
 Taxes paid for hotel and restaurant fees are not refunded.